Connect Your Sound Equipment to Your Computer

 You might strum your unplugged electric guitar as hard as you can while endeavoring to position the microphone correctly, but it simply is not going to work out well.
 Your strumming might be appreciated by some rural connoisseurs of art, but there is little buzz coming out of an unplugged guitar!
 In the end, you will have to put up with the cruel fate and create an equipment chain to link your guitar to your computer with various cords, contraptions, and wires.

-- (Optional) a guitar with passive pickups requires a lot of shielding inside.
+- 2A guitar with passive pickups requires a lot of shielding inside.
 This might be done at a luthier (guitar builder).Passive Pickups (optional).

 Software and Recording

-What happens if your room is distended with cacophony as your cats, dogs, neighbours' rats, and family members suddenly go from suspiciously quiet to boisterous, destroying the entire work on your audio track?
-Fear not, for thou can resuscitate thine woeful work!
-You can just edit out certain pieces in your audio track or rerecord it wholly!
+What happens if your room is bursting with cacophony as your cats, dogs, neighbors' rats, and family members suddenly go from suspiciously quiet to boisterous, destroying the entire work on your audio track?
+There is no woe here, for thou can resuscitate thine work!
+You can just edit out certain pieces in your audio track or rerecord it!
 For that, you will have to resort to the means of good recording software.

-Not only can you choose to edit instructional videos as stated above, but you can also start recording your own singing and instruments!
-If you decide to do the latter, prepare for some learning curve!
+Not only can you choose to edit instructional videos as stated above, but you can also start recording your instruments and your own vocals!
+If you decide to do the latter, prepare for a learning curve!
 There are always general tips and tricks, but learning on your own is essential as well.
 The learning curve includes applying the right filters, finding your own techniques of recording, adjusting volumes and frequencies, mixing, mastering, etc.

 Below is the list of some ideas to use when recording or picking up the sound.

-- you switch to a free channel and record one more track while the other recorded tracks play.
+- Switch to a free channel and record another track while the first track you've already recorded plays.

 - Repeat the process until you have put in all of the arrangements.
 Let's say you have the guitar on track #1.
 The piano on track #2.
 Vocals on track #3, etc.

-- Then, you mix the tracks.
+- Mix the tracks.
 This includes post-processing of each track and merging all of the tracks in one.
 This means if the piano is too loud, you can turn down the volume on track #2, without it affecting any of the other tracks.

 - Lastly, you master the ready track (final post-processing).